-At its heart, the future of journalism depends on fresh blood – bright young people who want to do more than just blog from their basements.
+The future of journalism is on the line and we need your help.
+At its heart, journalism depends on fresh blood – bright young people who want to do more than just blog from their basements.

-MDDC’s Reese Cleghorn Internship Program offers them the opportunity and the training to launch successful careers in the profession.
-That’s better for them – and for all of us who rely on solid reporting and editing.
+MDDC’s Reese Cleghorn Internship Program offers these young people the opportunity and the training to launch successful careers in the profession.
+That’s better for them and for all of us who rely on solid reporting and editing to make informed decisions as citizens in these challenging times.

 Democracy is in crisis.
-Local news is the best source of timely, accurate news to make decisions about how we can live together in a society.
-By developing the journalism talent of the future you contribute to the rebuilding of local news.
+Local news is the best source of accurate, timely information about communities that citizens need to make decisions about how we are all going to live together in a civil society.
+By developing the journalism talent of the future you can contribute to the rebuilding of local news.

 Since its inception in 1999, the program has provided paid 8-week, “real world” summer experiences for 145 (and counting!) college students from across Maryland, Delaware and the District.
 A survey of program alumni indicated that more than 70% went on to a full-time position in journalism.
 They joined news organizations like CNBC, POLITICO, The Washington Post, The Baltimore Sun, The Daily Record, The News Journal (Wilmington), The Frederick News-Post, The Herald-Mail (Hagerstown) and The Capital (Annapolis).